Conn. man dies hiking Mt. Washington

-Thompson & Meserve’s Purchase — A Connecticut man died of an unknown medical condition hiking Mount Washington on Saturday despite an exhaustive effort to save his life.
+THOMPSON & MESERVE’S PURCHASE — A Connecticut man died of an apparent medical condition while hiking up Mount Washington on the Jewell Trail on Saturday afternoon, according to the New Hampshire Fish and Game Department.

-Given the seriousness of the situation, Fish and Game requested air support from the N.H.
-Army National Guard out of Concord.
-The National Guard quickly assembled a crew and got a Blackhawk helicopter en route from Concord.
+Due to the nature of the medical emergency, air support was requested from the Army National Guard unit in Concord.
+They responded by scrambling a crew as quickly as possible, getting a Black Hawk helicopter in the air and flying north.

-The National Guard helicopter arrived just before 3 p.m. but could not reach the site because of low and thick cloud cover.
-Conservation officers at the scene attempted to guide the helicopter but cloud cover and lack of visibility prevented them from getting close enough.
-After several attempts, the helicopter was getting low on fuel and had to fly to Berlin Regional Airport in Milan to refuel.
+The helicopter arrived at approximately 2:48 p.m. but was unable to reach the area on the Jewell Trail due to a low, thick cloud cover.

+Conservation officers on scene attempted to guide the helicopter to the hiker, but the cloud cover and lack of visibility prevented them getting close enough.
+After several attempts, the helicopter was getting low on fuel so they had to fly to the Berlin Airport to refuel.

-Unsure whether the helicopter would be able to safely extract the hiker, Fish and Game called for additional help from Androscoggin Valley Search & Rescue and Pemigewasset Search & Rescue for a potential carryout of the hiker.
-Multiple volunteers answered the call.
+It was still not clear whether the helicopter could safely extract the hiker, so Fish and Game called in additional help from Androscoggin Valley Search & Rescue and Pemigewasset Search & Rescue for a carryout of the hiker.
+Multiple volunteers answered the call for help.

-While the helicopter was refueling, a front moved in and pushed the thick clouds out of the area, clearing the way for the helicopter to hover above the hiker.
-The National Guard lowered a crew member and a litter down to the scene.
-The hiker was placed in the litter and hoisted up into the aircraft using a winch; the maneuver did not require a landing.
+During the time the helicopter was refueling, a front moved in and pushed the thick clouds out of the area, clearing the way for the chopper to hover above the hiker.

+When the helicopter arrived back on station they lowered a crew member and a litter down to the scene.
+The hiker was placed in the litter and hoisted up into the aircraft using a winch.

-Despite the efforts of the hiker’s sons, who continued resuscitation efforts for 2 1/2 hours, and that of responders, including the National Guard crew, the hiker did not survive.
+Despite the efforts of the hiker's sons, who continued resuscitation efforts for 2 1/2 hours, and of the responders, including the National Guard crew, the hiker did not survive.

-The National Guard is considering using its vacant armory on Route 16 in Berlin as a base to support its North Country aviation missions, including such search and rescue efforts as well as training exercises.
-The Guard would base a Blackhawk at the Berlin Regional Airport, reducing the 30-minute flight to the North Country from Concord and allowing quicker access to fuel.
+The National Guard is considering using its vacant armory on Route 16 in Berlin as a base to support its North Country aviation missions including such search and rescue efforts as well as training exercises.
+It would base a Blackhawk at the Berlin Regional Airport, reducing the 30-minute flight to the North Country from Concord and allowing quicker access to fuel.
 Berlin and airport officials are supportive of the concept.

 (0) comments